Learning-Theoretic Foundations of Algorithm Configuration for Combinatorial Partitioning Problems: More algorithm classes for MaxQP

 \subsection{Outward rotations}

 Next we study a class of ``outward rotation" based algorithms proposed by Zwick \cite{zwick1999outward}.
 For the max-cut problem, outward rotations are proven to work better than the random hyperplane technique of Goemans and Williamson \cite{goemans1995improved} on graphs with ``light'' max-cuts where the max-cut does not constitute a large proportion of the edges.
-As stated earlier, though Feige and Langberg later showed that there exists a class of rounding functions for which RPR$^2$ becomes equivalent to outward rotations \cite{feige2006rpr}, we will analyze this class as it was originally presented by Zwick \cite{zwick1999outward}.

-The class of outward rotation algorithms is characterized by an angle $\gamma \in [0, \pi/2]$ varying which results in a range of algorithms between the random hyperplane technique of Goemans and Williamson and the naive approach of outputting a random binary assignment \cite{goemans1995improved}.
-Unlike RPR$^2$, the output here is a binary assignment.
-An outward rotation algorithm in essence extends the optimal SDP embedding in $\mathbb{R}^n$ to $\mathbb{R}^{2n}$.
-The way this is done can be understood as follows.
-The original embedding is first carried over to the first $n$ co-ordinates of a $2n$-dimensional space while the remaining co-oordinates are set to zero.
-Suppose $u_{n+1}, u_{n+2}, \hdots, u_{2n}$ are the orthonormal vectors along each of the last $n$ co-ordinates.
-Each embedding $\vec{u}_i$ is rotated ``out'' of the original space, towards $u_{n+i}$ by an angle of $\gamma$.
+The class of outward rotation algorithms is characterized by an angle $\gamma \in [0, \pi/2]$.
+Varying $\gamma$ results in a range of algorithms that interpolate between the random hyperplane technique of Goemans and Williamson and the na\"ive approach of outputting a random binary assignment \cite{goemans1995improved}.
+In essence, an outward rotation algorithm extends the optimal SDP embedding $\vec{u}_1, \dots, \vec{u}_n$ from $\mathbb{R}^n$ to $\mathbb{R}^{2n}$: the original embedding is first carried over to the first $n$ co-ordinates of a $2n$-dimensional space while the remaining co-oordinates are set to zero.
+Suppose $\vec{e}_{n+1}, \vec{e}_{n+2}, \dots, \vec{e}_{2n} \in \R^{2n}$ are the orthonormal vectors along each of the last $n$ co-ordinates (i.e., the $(n+i)^{th}$ co-ordinate of $\vec{e}_{n+i}$ is 1 every other co-ordinate is 0).
+Each embedding $\vec{u}_i$ is rotated ``out'' of the original $n$-dimensional space towards $\vec{e}_{n+i}$ by an angle of $\gamma$.
 After performing these outward rotations, the new embedding is projected onto a random hyperplane in $\mathbb{R}^{2n}$.
 The binary assignment is then defined deterministically based on the sign of the projections like in the GW algorithm \cite{goemans1995improved}.
-Intuitively, the parameter $\gamma$ determines how far the SDP embedding is used to determine the final projection of $v_i$ as against an arbitrary value drawn from the normal distribution, which is contributed by $u_i$.
-We formally define the class below.
+Intuitively, the parameter $\gamma$ determines to what extent the SDP embedding is used to determine the final assignment of each variable $x_i$.
+See Algorithm~\ref{alg:owr} for the pseudo-code.

-We will now set up notations similar to Section~\ref{sec:maxcut}.
-Let $\owr_{\gamma}\left(\qp, \vec{Z} \right)$ be the value of the binary assignment produced by projecting the SDP embedding of $\qp$ onto $\vec{Z}$ after rotating it outwardly by $\gamma$.
-That is,